-- You will be placed into a random breakout group with about 4-6 other people. - Please send a chat message to Jill Dunlap if you need to be placed in the group with closed-captioning. - Discuss the scenarios that were previously emailed. - You can start with either scenario. - Please spend about 60 minutes discussing the scenarios as a group. - Please share how you plan to address these issues on your campus.
-This is a time to learn from each other! - We will come back together as a group and Peter & Jennifer will go over the scenarios. - · Breakout rooms are not recorded. - · Please make sure you are unmuted and video is on.
+- Please send a chat message to Jill Dunlap if you need to be placed in the group with closed-captioning. - Discuss the scenarios that were previously emailed. - You can start with either scenario. - Please spend about 60 minutes discussing the scenarios as a group. - Please share how you plan to address these issues on your campus.
+This is a time to learn from each other! - $\bullet$ We will come back together as a group and Peter & Jennifer will go over the scenarios. - · Breakout rooms are not recorded. - Please make sure you are unmuted and video is on.